Geography

 At Oxclose Primary Academy we believe that pupils should be given the opportunity to develop geographical skills whilst deepening their knowledge about the world they live in.
 Across their time in primary school, we want pupils to have the opportunity to learn about their local area, geographical features of countries/areas of the world and geographical concepts, such as the water cycle, volcanoes and earthquakes.

-We feel that it is important for pupils to have the opportunity to develop skills both using concrete resources within the class and through outdoor Geography experiences.
+We feel that it is important for pupils to have the opportunity to develop skills both using concrete resources within the class and through outdoor geographical experiences.
 Across both key stages, it is important that pupils are able to improve their knowledge across the key geographical areas of locational and place knowledge, human and physical geography and geographical skills and fieldwork.

 We believe that by allowing our pupils to gain these skills and deepen their knowledge it will help them throughout the rest of their lives.